highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 [Click here](./slotMachineSpinLever.js) to download a pre-made "Spin Lever" entity script.
 Follow along with the comments in the code to understand what it's doing!

-Be mindful of the fact that all users who load the Spin Lever entity will be individually running this script as if it were a client script.
+Be mindful of the fact that all users who load the Spin Lever entity will be individually running this script as if it were an Interface script.

 Next, add the entity script from above to the "Spin Lever" entity:
 1. Upload the `slotMachineSpinLever.js` script to a publicly-accessible location such as S3.
 Copy its URL.